MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 As mentioned previously, the number of UIElements in an item template has a significant impact on the performance of your list view.
 Replacing ListViewItemPresenter with the expanded XAML templates greatly increases the element count, and is not recommended when your list view will show a large number of items or when performance is a concern.

 > [!NOTE]
-> **ListViewItemPresenter** is supported only when the list view’s [ItemsPanel](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemspanel) is an [ItemsWrapGrid](/uwp/api/windows.ui.xaml.controls.itemswrapgrid) or [ItemsStackPanel](/uwp/api/windows.ui.xaml.controls.itemsstackpanel).
+> **ListViewItemPresenter** is supported only when the list view's [ItemsPanel](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemspanel) is an [ItemsWrapGrid](/uwp/api/windows.ui.xaml.controls.itemswrapgrid) or [ItemsStackPanel](/uwp/api/windows.ui.xaml.controls.itemsstackpanel).
 If you change the ItemsPanel to use [VariableSizedWrapGrid](/uwp/api/windows.ui.xaml.controls.variablesizedwrapgrid), [WrapGrid](/uwp/api/windows.ui.xaml.controls.wrapgrid), or [StackPanel](/uwp/api/windows.ui.xaml.controls.stackpanel), then the item template is automatically switched to the expanded XAML template.
 For more info, see [ListView and GridView UI optimization](/windows/uwp/debug-test-perf/optimize-gridview-and-listview).

 To customize an expanded XAML template, you need to make a copy of it in your app, and set the **ItemContainerStyle** property to your copy.